 Fees: Individual therapy is $400 per session.
 Couples work is $600 per session.

-Insurance: I don't accept insurance directly, but I provide superbills for out-of-network reimbursement.
+Insurance: I don't accept insurance directly, but I provide superbills for out-of-network insurance reimbursement.

 Location: Sessions are held in-person in Los Angeles (Carthay Circle) or via telehealth throughout California.